 how can i order just one record? is beevinyl a pressing plant?

-record cutting was always considered an art just like painting, sculpture and photography. from tech side — lathe works similar to turntable but instead of playing it cuts the grooves onto blank disc. this technique's been popular since 1950's - many major and alternative musicians have been releasing limited run vinyl records for their fans, collectors or for special events (like record store day). to be clear — we do not press the records and we are not a pressing plant. we have our own chemical formula for most of the plastic stuff (thanks piro, you're the man!). we make every record in realtime so it's possible to order one piece (note that some of our custom offers like vinyl postcards or picture discs comes with minimum quantity of 10pcs).
+record cutting - aka lathe cutting - was always considered an art just like painting, sculpture and photography. from tech side — lathe works similar to turntable but instead of playing it cuts the music grooves onto blank disc. this technique's been popular since 1950's - many major and alternative musicians have been releasing limited run vinyl records for their fans, collectors or for special events (like record store day). to be clear — we do not press the records and we are not a pressing plant. we have our own chemical formula for most of the plastic stuff (thanks piro, you're the man!). we make every record in realtime so it's possible to order one piece (excluding some of our special stuff like vinyl postcards or picture discs where minimum quantity is 10pcs).

 quality and durability

-beevinyl records (and in general, lathe-cut records) are not audiophile stuff but they can sound very good with full audio spectrum. discs are cut in stereo and their quality, in most cases, is comparable to pressed records (and durability is also equal). they are very easy on stylus, so they will not harm your high-end cartridge/needle. and again - these are not "acetates" or "dubplates" (which degardes very fast) and like christmas cookies, every record can sound a bit different. they could have some background noise and occasionally cliks and pops - nothing major - nothing to worry about and nothing lo-fi. hey! they are just handmade one-off records, remember?) let's call them audio gadgets! note: not every recording translates well onto vinyl (you probably know it, having in your collection some great sounding records, and some mediocre sounding ones). it all depends on your recording process, then mixing and in the end - mastering. small vinyl postcards have a bit decreased quality (still good) because sound is cut near center and on every vinyl record sound is better on the outisde than on the inside (tech talk: google "innergroove distortion"). for smaller-diameter records it's always better to choose 45rpm over 33rpm - transcription will be way better. we can cut from any audio file — wav, aiff, mp3, m4a, mp4, wma, aac, flac, ogg — also — audio cd's, cassette tapes, professional 1/4'' tapes, and even from other vinyl records. we will also do your cellphone-recorded birthday wishes or (probably) whatever you have there
+beevinyl records (and in general, lathe-cut records) are not audiophile stuff but they can sound very good with full audio spectrum. discs are cut in stereo and their quality, in most cases, is comparable to pressed records (and durability is also equal). they are very easy on stylus, so they will not harm your high-end cartridge/needle. and again - these are not "acetates" or "dubplates" (which degardes very fast) and like christmas cookies, every record can sound a bit different. they could have some background noise and occasionally clicks and pops - hey! these are just handmade one-off records, remember? note: not every recording translates well onto vinyl (you probably know it, having in your collection some great sounding records, and some mediocre sounding ones). it all depends on your recording process, then mixing and in the end - mastering. small vinyl postcards have a bit decreased quality (still good) because sound is cut near center and on every vinyl record sound is better on the outisde than on the inside (tech talk: google "innergroove distortion"). for smaller-diameter records it's always better to choose 45rpm over 33rpm - transcription will be way better. we can cut from any audio file — wav, aiff, mp3, m4a, mp4, wma, aac, flac, ogg — also — audio cd's, cassette tapes, professional 1/4'' tapes, and even from other vinyl records. we will also do your cellphone-recorded birthday wishes or (probably) whatever you have there

 how can i prepare audio files to get the best sound on vinyl?